Sumas Mountain Farms. Organic Grass-Fed Beef.

 How long do you age the beef before it's cut-and-wrapped?
 Is it dry-aged?

-Between about 14 and 21 days, typically closer to 14.
+Usually between about 7 to 10 days, typically closer to 7.
 The meat is leaner than feed-lot beef, and the leaner the beef the less time is required to age it.
+With grass-only beef, it is better to keep the time short.
 And yes, we only dry-age, which results in a more flavorful product than wet-aging.

 Can I buy beef from you by the side, or the quarter, or do you only sell individual cuts.